 Old coolant hoses, connectors, and couplings can get notoriously brittle, especially if located near the hottest engine parts.
 BMW uses plastic for many of these connectors on the B48, which tend to contract and expand and thus can crack, break, and cause a leak.

 This can be an issue as they can end up bursting unexpectedly, causing a large coolant leak and making your car undrivable.
-Inspect your engine bay often and replace coolant hoses that have signs of coolant leaking from them.

 4. Water pump failure